-We are subject to unannounced device inspections by the Notified Body, as well as other regulatory agencies overseeing the implementation and adherence of applicable regulations.
+We are subject to unannounced device inspections by the Notified Body (an organization accredited by a Member State of the EEA to conduct conformity assessments), as well as other regulatory agencies overseeing the implementation and adherence of applicable regulations.
 These inspections may include our suppliers' facilities.